 ACPL credits have the following limitations:

-- ACPL credits are not eligible for Financial Aid and do not count towards full or part time enrollment
+- ACPL credits are not eligible for Financial Aid and do not count toward full or part time enrollment

 - ACPL credits are not eligible for payment through Running Start